tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 ### Overview

 Arithmetic circuits are said to be the most natural and standard model for computing polynomials.
-Every function $ \mathcal{H} : \lbrace 0 , 1 \rbrace^n → \lbrace 0 , 1 \rbrace^m $ of fixed input and output _length_
-can be represented as an arithmetic circuit over any finite field $ \mathcal{F}_p$ , [[5]].
+Every function of binary vectors of fixed size $n$ to binary vectors of fixed size $m$,  $ \mathcal{H} : \lbrace 0 , 1 \rbrace^n → \lbrace 0 , 1 \rbrace^m $, can be represented as an arithmetic circuit over any finite field $ \mathcal{F}_p$ , [[5]].

-According to [[6]], arithmetic circuits are a more highly structured model of computation than Boolean circuits.
-For instance, when studying arithmetic circuits, one is interested in _syntactic_ computation of polynomials, whereas in studying Boolean circuits, one is interested in the _semantics_ of the computation.
+According to [[6]], arithmetic circuits are a highly structured model of computation where one is interested in _syntactic_ computation of polynomials.
+That is, focusing on specific representation of the function being computed in order to improve efficiency.
-In the Boolean case, one is not interested in any specific polynomial representation of the function, but only wants to compute some representation of the function.
-In the arithmetic case, one focuses on a specific representation of the function.

-For our purposes, arithmetic circuits have as inputs variables $ x_1, \dots , x_n $.
-Computations are performed using the arithmetic operations $ + $ and $ × $, and may involve constants from a field $\mathcal{F}_p$.
-Complexity measures associated with such circuits are _size_ and _depth_, which capture the number of gates in a circuit and the maximum distance between an input and an output, respectively [[6]].